lapikit/lapikit.dev/src/content/docs/migration-guide.md

 ---
-title: "Migration Guide"
+title: 'Migration Guide'
-description: "Migrate from older Lapikit to recent versions.
+description: 'Migrate from older Lapikit to recent versions.
 Find all the steps for updating.
-If necessary, contact the team Lapikit"
+If necessary, contact the team Lapikit'
 keywords:
-  - "migration"
+  - 'migration'
-  - "upgrade"
+  - 'upgrade'
-  - "changelog"
+  - 'changelog'
-  - "breaking changes"
+  - 'breaking changes'
 ---

-## Migration Guide
+# Migration Guide

 Learn how to migrate from older Lapikit versions to the latest release.

----

-## From 0.2.x to 0.5
+## Guide to migrating from version from 0.2.x to 0.5

-Lapikit v0.5 introduces several breaking changes that affect the preprocessor, component syntax, and how styles are loaded.
-This guide walks through each change and how to update your setup.
+Version **0.5** of Lapikit introduces several significant changes related to the preprocessor, component syntax, and styles are loaded.
+This guide outlines each of these changes and provides detailed instructions for updating your configuration.

 ### Preprocessor - from Vite to Svelte